-The School of Planning, Design and Construction (SPDC) is a part of the College of Agriculture and Natural Resources (CANR) at Michigan State University.
-It consists of four separately accredited programs: Construction Management, Interior Design, Landscape Architecture and Urban & Regional Planning (which is part of the MSU College of Social Science).
-Under the leadership of interim director Dr. Scott Loveridge, faculty and staff work daily to provide a quality educational experience for students in these fields, encouraging the creativity and innovation that drive these industries.
+The School of Planning, Design and Construction (SPDC) is jointly administered by the College of Agriculture and Natural Resources and the College of Social Science at Michigan State University.
+It consists of four separately accredited programs: Construction Management, Interior Design, Landscape Architecture and Urban & Regional Planning, as well as the National Charrette Institute, a training, outreach and research unit.
+Under the leadership of director and Professor Ming-Han Li, faculty and staff strive for providing a quality educational experience for students in these fields related to the built environment, and encouraging the creativity and innovation that drive these industries.

 - The Construction Management Program incorporates both the management and technological aspects of the construction industry.
 Students are provided real-world experiences through a well-established summer internship program and have access to a lab to gain hands-on experience using construction equipment and learn best practices.
-In 2013, the MSU Construction Management Residential Competition team earned first-place honors, out of 34 university teams, at the National Association of Home Builders Competition.
+In 2013, 2019 and 2020, the MSU Construction Management Residential Competition team earned first-place honors at the National Association of Home Builders Competition.

 - The Urban & Regional Planning Program teaches students about the design and regulation of the uses of space that focus on physical form, economic functions and social impacts of the urban environment, and on the location and flow of activities within it.
 The program outlines creative and systematic approaches to address and resolve the physical, economic and social problems of towns, cities and regions.
 The undergraduate program is designed to prepare students for the responsibilities encountered in entry-level professional planning practice.
 Highlights of the undergraduate and graduate experience include the Planning Practicum Capstone Course, where students have the opportunity to help tackle local planning-related issues, and a number of study abroad programs that reflect our commitment to planning as a global responsibility.

-- In 2017, the National Charrette Institute (NCI) entered in a new partnership with the SPDC and MSU Extension.
-Fifteen years ago, NCI launched what has become the leading professional training in collaborative design and charrettes.
-Since then, they have trained thousands of public and private planners, and designers and community activists with their accredited certificate program.
+- The National Charrette Institute (NCI) is the leader of professional training in collaborative design and charrettes.
+NCI trainees include public and private planners, and designers and community activists.
 The NCI has worked directly with communities on projects across the country, helping them change the way they work together.
-The NCI program will evolve into a universal system for Collaboration by Design, bringing the power of charrettes and other tools to nontraditional audiences, such as agriculture, business and engineering.
+The NCI program brings the power of charrettes and other tools to nontraditional audiences, such as agriculture, business and engineering.

 Our MSU Partners